YehudaTaylor/learn-hebrew-in-context/README.md

   - Replace all words
   - Random replacement based on percentage
   - Difficulty-based replacement
-- **Smart Word Selection**: Shift+click any word on a page to add it to your vocabulary
+- **Automatic Translation**: Shift+click any word on a page and it's automatically translated and added to your vocabulary
+- **Smart Word Selection**: Multiple translation sources including Google Translate and LibreTranslate with fallback to built-in dictionary
 - **Statistics Tracking**: Monitor your learning progress with detailed statistics
 - **Customizable Settings**:
   - Exclude specific domains